 FSA Money Left Over?

 Did you have fewer medical expenses this year than you anticipated?
-That’s a good problem to have!
-Here are some ideas to help you use the extra money in your Medical FSA:
+Here are some ideas to help you use the extra money in your Health FSA:

 - Buy new prescription glasses and contact lenses for yourself and your eligible dependents.
 You can even get prescription sunglasses!
 Contact lens care supplies are also reimbursable.

 - Get some diagnostic equipment.
-Blood pressure monitors, thermometers and other medical diagnostic devices are reimbursable.
+Blood pressure monitors, thermometers, pulse oximeters, and other medical diagnostic devices are reimbursable.

 - Make sure to have dental cleanings and eye exams done for yourself and eligible dependents before the end of your plan year.

-- Many over-the-counter medical care items are reimbursable, including bandages, athletic braces, vaporizers, heating pads and cold packs.
+- Many over-the-counter medical care items are eligible, including bandages, athletic braces, vaporizers, heating pads and cold packs.

 - Purchase medical first aid kits for your home and car.

-- Get a head start on a New Year’s resolution: Smoking cessation programs and prescribed drugs are reimbursable.
+- Get started on your New Year’s resolution: Smoking cessation medications and programs are FSA-eligible.

-- View a list of common medical expenses that are eligible for reimbursement through an FSA.
+- For more ideas, view a list of common medical expenses that are eligible for reimbursement through an FSA.

 - Visit our partners at FSAStore.com to shop for eligible expenses.